+Mechanism policy

-Mechanism policy To specify IIOP/TLS cipher suites, use the mechanism policy.
-The mechanism policy is a client and server side security policy that determines Whether SSL or TLS is used, and Which specific cipher suites are to be used.
-The protocol_version configuration variable You can specify whether SSL, TLS or both are used with a transport protocol by assigning a list of protocol versions to the policies:iiop_tls:mechanism_policy:protocol_version configuration variable for IIOP/TLS and the policies:https:mechanism_policy:protocol_version configuration variable for HTTPS.
-For example: Artix Configuration File policies:iiop_tls:mechanism_policy:protocol_version = ["TLS_V1", "SSL_V3"]; You can set the protocol_version configuration variable to include one or more of the following protocols: TLS_V1 SSL_V3 The order of the entries in the protocol_version list is unimportant.
+To specify IIOP/TLS cipher suites, use the mechanism policy.
+The mechanism policy is a client and server side security policy that determines

+- Whether SSL or TLS is used, and - Which specific cipher suites are to be used.

+The protocol_version configuration variable

+You can specify whether SSL, TLS_V1, TLS_V1_2 or more than one of these options are used with a transport protocol by assigning a list of protocol versions to the policies:iiop_tls:mechanism_policy:protocol_version configuration variable for IIOP/TLS and the policies:https:mechanism_policy:protocol_version Configuration variable for HTTPS.
+For example:

+Artix Configuration File

+policies:iiop_tls:mechanism_policy:protocol_version =

+["TLS_V1_2", "SSL_V3"];

+You can set the protocol_version configuration variable to include one or more of the following protocols:

+TLS_V1_2

+TLS_V1

+SSL_V3

+SSL_V2V3 (This value is deprecated; use the

+policies:iiop_tls:mechanism_policy:accept_v2_hellos

+configuration variable)

+The order of the entries in the protocol_version list is unimportant.
 During the SSL/TLS handshake, the highest common protocol will be negotiated.

-Interoperating with CORBA applications on OS/390 There are some implementations of SSL/TLS on the OS/390 platform that erroneously send SSL V2 client hellos at the start of an SSL V3 or TLS V1 handshake.
+Interoperating with CORBA applications on OS/390

+There are some implementations of SSL/TLS on the OS/390 platform that erroneously send SSL V2 client hellos at the start of an SSL V3, TLS V1 or TLS_V1_2 handshake.
 If you need to interoperate with a CORBA application running on OS/390, you can configure Artix to accept SSL V2 client hellos using the policies:iiop_tls:mechanism_policy:accept_v2_hellos configuration variable for IIOP/TLS.
+For example:

+Artix Configuration File

+policies:iiop_tls:mechanism_policy:accept_v2_hellos =

+"true";

-For example: Artix Configuration File policies:iiop_tls:mechanism_policy:accept_v2_hellos = "true"; The default is false.
+The default is false.

-The cipher suites configuration variable You can specify the cipher suites available to a transport protocol by setting the policies:iiop_tls:mechanism_policy:ciphersuites configuration variable for IIOP/TLS and the policies:https:mechanism_policy:ciphersuites configuration variable for HTTPS.
-For example: # Artix Configuration File policies:iiop_tls:mechanism_policy:ciphersuites = ["RSA_WITH_NULL_MD5", "RSA_WITH_NULL_SHA", "RSA_EXPORT_WITH_RC4_40_MD5", "RSA_WITH_RC4_128_MD5"]; Cipher suite order The order of the entries in the mechanism policy's cipher suites list is important.
+The cipher suites configuration variable

+You can specify the cipher suites available to a transport protocol by setting the policies:iiop_tls:mechanism_policy:ciphersuites configuration variable for IIOP/TLS and the policies:https:mechanism_policy:ciphersuites configuration variable for HTTPS.
+For example:

+Artix Configuration File

+policies:iiop_tls:mechanism_policy:ciphersuites =

+["RSA_EXPORT_WITH_RC4_40_MD5",

+"RSA_WITH_RC4_128_MD5"];

+Cipher suite order

+The order of the entries in the mechanism policy's cipher suites list is important.

 During a security handshake, the client sends a list of acceptable cipher suites to the server.
 The server then chooses the first of these cipher suites that it finds acceptable.
 The secure association is, therefore, more likely to use those cipher suites that are near the beginning of the ciphersuites list.

-Valid cipher suites You can specify any of the following cipher suites: Standard ciphers: RSA_EXPORT_WITH_RC4_40_MD5 RSA_WITH_RC4_128_MD5 RSA_WITH_RC4_128_SHA RSA_EXPORT_WITH_DES40_CBC_SHA RSA_WITH_DES_CBC_SHA RSA_WITH_JDES_EDE_CBC_SHA Null encryption, integrity-only ciphers: RSA_WITH_NULL_MD5 RSA_WITH_NULL_SHA Anonymous Diffie-Hellman ciphers (cannot be combined with the other cipher suites): DH_ANON_EXPORT_WITH_RC4_40_MD5 DH_ANON_WITH_RC4_128_MD5 DH_ANON_WITH_BC4_128_MD5 DH_ANON_WITH_DES40_CBC_SHA DH_ANON_WITH_DES_CBC_SHA
+Valid cipher suites

+You can specify any of the cipher suites listed under "Supported Cipher Suites".

-Cipher suite incompatibilities Artix does not allow you to specify anonymous (that is, Diffie-Hellman) cipher suites together with non-anonymous cipher suites on a single endpoint.
-Default values If no cipher suites are specified through configuration or application code, the following apply: RSA_WITH_RC4_128_SHA, RSA_WITH_RC4_128_MD5, RSA_WITH_3DES_EDE_CBC_SHA, RSA_WITH_DES_CBC_SHA Only full-strength cipher suites are included in this list.
+Cipher suite incompatibilities

+Artix does not allow you to specify anonymous (that is, Diffie-Hellman) cipher suites together with non-anonymous cipher suites on a single endpoint.

+Default values

+If no cipher suites are specified through configuration or application code, the following apply:

+RSA_WITH_RC4_128_SHA, RSA_WITH_RC4_128_MD5, RSA_WITH_3DES_EDE_CBC_SHA, RSA_WITH_DES_CBC_SHA

+Only full-strength cipher suites are included in this list.
 That is, by default all of the null encryption, export, and Diffie-Hellman cipher suites are disabled.